Max for Live is a platform that lets you build your own devices for use in Ableton Live.

-With Max for Live lets you build your own devices for use in Live.
-Create custom synthesizers, samplers, sequencers, audio effects, and much more.
+With Max for Live, you can create your own custom synthesizers, samplers, sequencers, audio effects, and much more.
 Max for Live also allows you to build devices that modify Live itself, including the properties of tracks, clips, and native Live devices.

 1. Palmas (MIDI instrument)

 3. AnalogKick (MIDI instrument)

-AnalogKick is an amazing device just for creating synthesized kicks.
-There are parameters to sculpt the amplitude envelope, frequency, distortion, and EQ.
-You can also mix between the Beater (the object that strikes the kick) and the Oscillator.
-Analog Kick also allows frequency modulation and has an A – B slider to morph between 2 presets.
-There are 21 presets to get some good starting points.
+AnalogKick is an amazing device for designing synthesized kicks.
+There are parameters to fine-tune elements like the amplitude envelope, frequency, distortion, and EQ.
+You can also create a blend between the beater (the object that strikes the kick) and the oscillator.
+If you’re looking for a solid starting point, try out any one of the 21 presets.

 4. Group Humanizer (MIDI effect)

 5. TapeStop 2.0 (audio effect)

-Everyone’s heard it…the classic wind down or “tape stop” effect.
-Tape Stop 2.0 is a simple but effective tool to create this classic wind down effect.
-You can control the length of stop by time by ms/seconds or sync to your DAW and set the length by beats.
-There are also “Up Time” parameters to sculpt the timing as the audio winds back up to normal speed.
+Everyone has heard the classic wind down or ‘tape stop’ effect before.
+TapeStop 2.0 is a simple but effective tool for creating this timeless sound.
+You can control the length of the effect by milliseconds, or sync the device to your DAW’s tempo and set the length using beats.

-6. Advanced step sequencer (MIDI effect)
+6. Advanced Step Sequencer 2.0 (MIDI effect)

 7. Architect (LFO)

-8. Circular Doppler (Audio effect)
+8. Circular Doppler (audio effect)

-Motion Mod really shows off the interactive prowess of Max for Live devices.
+MotionMod really shows off the interactive prowess of Max for Live devices.
 This device allows you to use your webcam to track the amount of motion at any given time.
-You can map the Motion Mod device to any parameter.
-In this case, I chose the Frequency parameter of an Auto Filter.
-This device is definitely geared towards live and interactive sets, but it’s super fun to play around with in any setting.
+From there, you can map the device to any parameter.
+MotionMod is definitely geared towards live and interactive sets, but it’s super fun to play around with in any setting.